create3000/x_ite/docs/_posts/features.md

 We offer full [X3D ECMAScript](reference/ecmascript-object-and-function-definitions) support to give you the best scripting tools you can get.

-X3D comes with a fixed set of objects, called *nodes,* which will cover most of your needs.
-But it's creators have also planned ahead, knowing that you'll sometimes have to create your own objects.
-The prototyping feature lets you create complex objects that you can reuse, changing certain characteristics of the objects when desired.
+X3D comes with a fixed set of objects called *nodes* that will cover most of your needs.
+But its creators also planned ahead, knowing that sometimes you'll need to create your own objects.
+The prototyping feature lets you create complex objects that you can reuse, changing certain properties of the objects as you go.

-X_ITE works seamlessly together with Titania.
-There is a X_ITE Compatibility Mode in Titania that makes that everything looks equal both in Titania and X_ITE, additionally scripts, and shaders provide the same functionality.
+X_ITE works seamlessly with [Sunrize](https://create3000.github.io/sunrize/) because Sunrize is based on X_ITE.
+This means that everything you create in Sunrize will look exactly the same in X_ITE, including scripts and shaders.

-There is excellent build in support for Gouraud and Phong shading.
-Gouraud and Phong shading are the most popular shading algorithm in use today.
-This methods were developed by Henri Gouraud and Phong Bui-Toung.
-If the build in shading methods are not enough for you there is support for [Custom Shaders](custom-shaders).
-Don't bother about *uniform variables, shader compilation, and texture loading.* With the Composed Shader node it is easy to write to your own shader even if you are a beginner, but it is also all there for professionals.
+There is excellent built-in support for Gouraud and Phong shading.
+Gouraud and Phong shading is the most popular shading algorithm in use today.
+These methods were developed by Henri Gouraud and Phong Bui-Toung.
+If the built-in shading methods are not enough for you, there is support for [Custom Shaders](custom-shaders).
+Don't worry about *uniform variables, shader compilation and texture loading* The Composed Shader node makes it easy to write your own shader even if you are a beginner, but there is also everything for professionals.
 There is a standardized shader API similar to GLSL that makes it easy to convert your existing shaders.
-The build in shaders support eight simultaneous local lights for each Shape node, Color node attached to a geometry is supported.
-There is smooth texture mapping adjustable with TextureProperties node and normals can be auto generated depending on *creaseAngle* if you wish smooth shading.
+The built-in shaders support eight simultaneous local lights for each shape node, color nodes attached to a geometry are supported.
+There is smooth texture mapping adjustable with TextureProperties node and normals can be automatically generated depending on *creaseAngle* if you want smooth shading.

 Complex routing graphs can be created.
-The event model of X3D allows the creation of connections between fields (routes) and event are propagated along those connections.
-The behavior graph collects all of these field connections.
-It can be changed dynamically by rerouting, adding or breaking connections.
-Events are injected into the system and propagated through the behavior graph in a well defined order.
+X3D's event model allows the creation of connections between fields (routes), and events are propagated along these connections.
+The behavior graph collects all these field connections.
+It can be changed dynamically by rerouting, adding, or disconnecting connections.
+Events are injected into the system and propagated through the behavior graph in a well-defined order.

 Collision detection is also considered, it is unbreakable.
-In virtual reality environments, collision detection is a algorithm that determines how close a user is to a real physical objects and will stop their movement before colliding with the object.
-If you wish there is terrain following support.
-Terrain following works by determining the floor under the avatar and let him go over plains and mountains.
+In virtual reality environments, collision detection is an algorithm that determines how close a user is to a real physical object and will stop their movement before colliding with the object.
+If you want, there is terrain following support.
+Terrain following works by determining the ground beneath the avatar and letting him walk over plains and mountains.
 Use the NavigationInfo node to enable it.

 To add special effects and environment sound to your scenes there is support for MovieTexture and Sound node with a standardized set of functions.
 These are easy to use.
 They use HTML5 \<video\> and \<audio\> elements internally, you don't need to worry about it.

-You can create text quick and easy.
-Use the Text node which can load remote font files in TrueType and OpenType format but there are also build in fonts.
+Create text quickly and easily.
+Use the Text node, which can load remote font files in TrueType and OpenType format, but there are also built-in fonts.

 With [DOM integration](dom-integration), X3D content can be used as if it were HTML and manipulated using common JavaScript DOM manipulation methods as used to do from X3DOM.